SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

 - `NewtonRaphson(;autodiff=true,chunk_size=12,diff_type=Val{:forward},linsolve=DEFAULT_LINSOLVE)`:
   A Newton-Raphson method with swappable nonlinear solvers and autodiff methods for high performance on large and sparse systems.

-When used on objects like static arrays, this method is non-allocating.
+### SimpleNonlinearSolve.jl

+These methods are included with NonlinearSolve.jl by default, though SimpleNonlinearSolve.jl can be used directly to reduce dependencies and improve load times.

+- `SimpleNewtonRaphson()`: A simplified implementation of the Newton-Raphson method.
+Has the property that when used with states `u` as a `Number` or `StaticArray`, the solver is very efficient and non-allocating.
+Thus this implmentation is well-suited for small systems of equations.

 ### SciMLNLSolve.jl